 Psychotic Disorder Due to Another Medical Condition arises due to changes in brain function associated with the primary medical condition.
 This condition may include brain tumors, traumatic brain injury, epilepsy, autoimmune disorders, thyroid disease, Huntington’s disease, central nervous system infections, cerebrovascular disease, auditory or visual nerve damage, multiple sclerosis, stroke or a migraine headache.

 Approximately 7 percent of people with epilepsy have experienced psychotic episodes.
 This type of psychosis may occur as a single incident or may come and go, depending on the course of the medical condition.

 Medical researchers speculate that some patients with Psychotic Disorder Due to Another Medical Condition have underlying inflammatory or autoimmune disorders that play a role in both the medical condition and the related psychosis.
 These disorders may also work in tandem with a genetic predisposition to both the medical condition and the associated psychosis.

-Treatment of Psychotic Disorder Due to Another Medical Condition is very individual and based on the nature of the medical condition and the psychotic symptoms.
-Most often, treating the primary medical condition results in a remission of psychotic symptoms, but sometimes psychosis continues long after the medical issue has been resolved and further treatment is required if residual symptoms affect daily activities and social relationships.
-Antipsychotic medications are prescribed to help control delusions and hallucinations and prevent reoccurrence of symptoms.
-Cognitive-behavioral therapists, family therapists, and other mental health professionals can help those with the disorder and their families to better understand the condition and learn coping strategies and problem-solving skills.
+Treatment for psychotic episodes of this nature is based on treatment for the triggering condition.
+Often, treating the primary medical condition results in a remission of psychotic symptoms, but sometimes psychosis continues long after the medical issue has been resolved and further treatment is required if residual symptoms affect daily activities and social relationships.